 If you have a history of being in abusive relationships, therapy can help you heal from that trauma.
 Additionally, an adult autism specialist will be able to help you learn what red flags to look out for in order to avoid unhealthy relationships.
 Moreover, the support of a therapist can help you learn to effectively set boundaries that may help you in your relationships.

-Send us a message to see how we can help or book a free 20 minute consultation call with Dr. Barajas, Dr. Goldman, or Dr. Marin.
+Send us a message to see how we can help or book a free 20 minute consultation call with Dr. Barajas or Dr. Goldman.